kiwi0fruit/pyppdf/README.md

   left='1in'},}}

-  They affect the following pyppeteer methods (only the last name should be used):  pyppeteer.launch, page.goto, page.emulateMedia, page.waitFor, page.pdf, page.waitForNavigation.
+  They affect the following pyppeteer methods (only the last name should be used):  pyppeteer.launch, page.goto, page.emulateMedia, page.waitForNavigation, page.waitFor, page.pdf.
 See:

   https://miyakogi.github.io/pyppeteer/reference.html#pyppeteer.page.Page.pd
   f